UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/ollama-how-to.md

 ### How to Run an Open-Source Offline AI LLM Model at UCR Research Computing

+**⚠️ Financial Warning:** Cloud GPUs (such as the T4 mentioned below) are **not** covered by the Tier 1 Ursa Major subsidy.
+Following this guide on Google Cloud will trigger a Tier 2 Direct Recharge to your lab's grant COA.
+If you require no-cost GPU access, please run Ollama on the [UCR HPCC](../pages/HPCC.md) instead.

 This comprehensive guide outlines the process for setting up a GPU-enabled workstation on UCR Research Computing's Ursa Major (GCP Console) to run your own copy of an offline AI Large Language Model (LLM), such as Llama 2 or Gemma, with full data privacy.

 #### Step 1: Create Your GPU Workstation